Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 ## Other requirements
 The program relies on the use of at least 1 lock-in to measure the VSM's signal, for best results use a second lock-in to record a reference signal from a potentiometer connected to the motor.
-To determine the position of the data points correctly the program requires that the position be recorded simultaneously with the signal, this can be accomplished by using a 1Hz low pass filter on the reference signal from the motor's potentiometer and recording it's voltage.
+To determine the position of the data points correctly the program requires that the position be recorded simultaneously with the signal, this can be accomplished by using a 1Hz low pass filter on the reference signal and recording this voltage.
-This voltage should then calibrated with the motor's position, the program has 2 config options for these calibration parameters (y=a*x+b).
+This voltage should then be calibrated with the motor's position, the program has 2 config options for these calibration parameters (y=a*x+b).

 ## How does it work?
 Open the coilprofile.py file and edit the config options.
 See also the overview of options below.